Omprakash-p06/KwestUp/README.md

-# QuestUp - Your Ultimate Task Manager and Focus Companion
+# KwestUp - Your Ultimate Task Manager and Focus Companion

-QuestUp is a unique to-do list application designed to help you manage your daily tasks, remember important birthdays, track personal goals, and maintain focus with a dedicated study timer.
+KwestUp is a unique to-do list application designed to help you manage your daily tasks, remember important birthdays, track personal goals, and maintain focus with a dedicated study timer.
 This project is built using React with Material-UI for a modern and intuitive user experience.

 ## Table of Contents
 - [Features](#features)